misbahmehmood/Fundamental-Project-/README.md

 # Testing

 # Deployment

 ![](https://raw.githubusercontent.com/misbahmehmood/fundamental_project/images/images/CI%20Pipeline.jpg)

+### Version Control System
+I used three branches on the Version Control System  using the feature branch model.
+At the beginning, I used the development branch and merged with master once I had working code after completing individual task/sprint sections in the trello board.
+Later all my work was completed on the development branch.
+When updating the READme file, which required a lot of images, I created another branch 'images' to store all the diagrams and merge with master when READme was completed.

+### CI Server
+A lot of issues occurred when deploying with Jenkins due to bugged installations requiring reinstallation and recreating the project on Jenkins.
+On reinstallation, Jenkins was running the application but builds were not reaching the successful stage.

+Having used systemd service to deploy the application in the background, there were multiple occurences of errors which did not allow me access to the application.
+After many failed attempts to debug the errors, I decided to not use systemd services in order to have a MVP.

 # Improvements
 * __Website experience/create functionality-__ With gaining more experience with Python, I later understood how to add a pre defined Songs selection.
 This would give the user a better experience as it would include the songs tailored to their personalities without having to manually add songs themselves.

+* __Testing__- Increase testing coverage.
+* __Improve front end design__- To meet the MVP requirements, there was a priortisation in working software over making the application look good so I had not focused too much on front end design.
+* __Feature branch model__ - use feature branch model more effectively.
+In future I would merge changes onto the master branch after each task on trello board is completed to track changes better.